LunaStarwalker/TextAdventure/Step3/README.md

 # TextAdventure
-In this folder, the implementation of game textadventure further optimized based on the version in Step2.
-The following features are added and considered
+In this folder, the implementation of game textadventure is modified as object oriented style.
+The following features are added and considered during the design

-> Design principles

-> Design pattern
+> Classes UML

-> State Machine
+> Classes inheritance